vanameister/migration/README.md

 	class Model_MyModel extends ORM implements Model_Migratable 	{

-		public function get_database() { }
+		public function db() {} // the function was previously named get_database()

-		public function get_tables() { }
+		public function migration_tables() { } // the function was previously named get_tables()

 	}

 #### Abstract Methods
 These are methods you will need to have working in your model.

-`get_database()` This method will return a Database object of the database used by the model.
+`db()` This method will return a Database object of the database used by the model.

-`get_tables()` Returns an array of tables modelled by the model, if the table is part of a ManyToMany relationship then it would need to return both the pivot table and itself.
+`migration_tables()` Returns an array of tables modelled by the model, if the table is part of a ManyToMany relationship then it would need to return both the pivot table and itself.

 ### The Driver Method